 Attend professional conferences to expand your knowledge and network with professionals in the field

-Get hands on experience through a two semester-long internship during your senior year, gaining 500 hours of direct social work practice in various welfare agencies across Missouri under the supervision of a qualified field supervisor
+Get hands on experience through a two semester-long field practicum during your senior year, gaining 500 hours of direct social work practice in various social service agencies across Missouri under the supervision of a qualified field supervisor

-Join a group of like-minded individuals and participate in social work activities that serve the Fulton community through William Woods University clubs such as Students for Social Work or Phi Alpha, an honors society for Social Work majors
+Join a group of like-minded individuals and participate in social work activities that serve the Fulton and Central Missouri communities through William Woods University clubs such as Students for Social Work or Phi Alpha, an honors society for Social Work majors

 Advance your education and pursue a Master of Social Work (MSW) alongside 60 percent of our Social Work Alumni who have traveled the same successful path